Neon Horse

-Neon Horse was an American rock band from Los Angeles, California, formed by Mark Salomon, Jason Martin and Steven Dail.
+Neon Horse is an American rock band from Los Angeles, California, formed by Mark Salomon, Jason Martin and Steven Dail.
 They were previously signed to Tooth & Nail Records with whom they have released two studio albums.
-Neon Horse's sound has been described as a being influenced by the music of the 1980s.
+Neon Horse's sound has been described as being influenced by the music of the 1980s.

 Members

-Stavesacre lead singer Mark Salomon and Starflyer 59 founder Jason Martin wrote all songs on the band's first album.
+Stavesacre lead singer Mark Salomon and Starflyer 59 founder Jason Martin wrote all songs on the band's self-titled debut album.
 The September 2007 issue of Alternative Press states, "[Y]ou'll notice that you never see them in the same room at the same time with members of Stavesacre, Starflyer 59 and Joy Electric."

-On April 10, 2008 Neon Horse performed live at the House of Blues in Anaheim.
+On April 10, 2008, Neon Horse performed live at the House of Blues in Anaheim.
 Mark Salomon (of Stavesacre) was the singer, Jason Martin (of Starflyer 59) played guitar, and Steven Dail (of Project 86 and Crash Rickshaw) played bass.

-On July 28, 2009, their second album titled "Haunted Horse: Songs of Love, Defiance, and Delusion" was made available for purchase in both mp3 and CD format.
+On July 28, 2009, their second album titled Haunted Horse: Songs of Love, Defiance, and Delusion was made available for purchase in both mp3 and CD format.

-As of 2011, Neon Horse's artist profile is no longer featured on the Tooth & Nail Records' 'Current Artists' website.
-No new information about the band has been given.
+As of 2011, Neon Horse's artist profile is no longer featured on the Tooth & Nail Records' 'Current Artists' website, but the band did resurrect in 2024 with a four-song EP, Habit of Creature, on CD, vinyl, and digital formats on the Velvet Blue Music label.